majjikishore007/ShareScribe/Readme.md

 - Navigate to the root directory and run `npm install` to install dependencies
 - Copy the `.env.example` file and rename it to `.env`
 - Update the `.env` file with your database credentials
+- Create a database in PostgreSQL with the name you specified in the `.env` file
-- Run `npm run db:create` to create the database
+- Run `npm run db:generate` to generate the migration files
 - Run `npm run migrations:run` to run the migrations
 - Run `npm run dev-run` to run the server in development mode
+- Navigate to `http://localhost:3000/api-docs` to view the Swagger documentation

 ## Contributing